-Medieval Literature; Early Modern Literature; Renaissance culture; Book history; Theatre history
+Keywords: Medieval Literature; Early Modern Literature; Renaissance culture; Book history; Theater history

 Katell Lavéant specialises in the late medieval and early modern literary culture in France and in the Low Countries.
 She studies how social groups interacted thanks to drama and joyful festivities (such as Carnival) in the public space, and she analyses the literary products of such interactions.
 Her research is interdisciplinary and crosses several fields: literary studies, history, book history, numismatic, art history.